bluerobotics/ardusub-gitbook/developers/developers.md

 With an Ethernet tether and companion computer, it is possible to flash the Pixhawk firmware through the companion computer - no need to directly access the Pixhawk.

-#### Flashing From the Command Line

-	ssh pi@192.168.2.2 "/home/pi/companion/tools/flash_px4.py --stdin" < ArduSub-v2.px4

 #### Flashing Via Web Interface

 Navigate to [192.168.2.2:2770/system](http://192.168.2.2:2770/system) in your browser.
-Under the 'Pixhawk Firmware Update' section, click 'Browse' and select the firmware file (.px4) saved on your computer.
+Under the 'Pixhawk Firmware Update' section, click 'Browse' and select the firmware file (.apj) saved on your computer.
 Click 'Upload' and wait for the flashing process to complete.

 ## Running